ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 - Short: 2001:db8:2::1
 - Long: 2001:0db8:0002:0000:0000:0000:0000:0001

-### Calculates
+### Calculations

 Long -> Short
-1) Remove leading zeros from each hexlet
+1) Remove leading zeros from each hextet.
-2) Replace zero hexlets with `::` .
-Neighbour zero hexlets is replaces by one `::`
+2) Replace consecutive zero hextets with `::`.
+Only one sequence of zero hextets is replaced by `::`.

 Short -> Long
-1) Determine amount of hexlets - n, count N = 8-n
+1) Determine the number of hextets (n), and calculate N = 8 - n.
-2) Insert N zero hexlets in `::`
+2) Insert N zero hextets where `::` is located.
-3) Restore leading zeros of other hexlets
+3) Restore leading zeros in the remaining hextets.

 # Reference